Student Life

 Climbing Wall

 The unique location of the campus within close proximity to the Pacific coastline, the wilderness of Baja, the peaks of the Sierra Nevada Mountains, and the High Desert allows for a wide range of activities.
-Participants on trips will learn how to safely explore the great outdoors, develop an appreciation and understanding of their natural surroundings, experience personal growth, leadership development, learn teamwork and healthy communication skills, and, of course, have fun.
+Participants on trips will learn how to safely explore the great outdoors, develop an appreciation and understanding of their natural surroundings, engage in cultural and urban excursions, experience personal growth, leadership development, learn teamwork and healthy communication skills, and, of course, have fun.

 Intramural Sports